Goldman, Morgan Stanley cut $557 million foreclosure deal

 In 2011 and 2012 the government required banks that collect payments on mortgages, known as servicers, to review loan files after widespread mistakes were discovered across the industry in the way they had processed home seizures.

-The reviews were initially expected to determine which borrowers were harmed and compensate them based on their individual experiences, but the reviews proved slow and expensive.
+The reviews, initially expected to determine which borrowers were harmed and to compensate them based on their individual experiences, proved slow and expensive.

 Instead, some 220,000 borrowers whose homes were in foreclosure in 2009 and 2010 with Litton or Saxon will receive compensation ranging from hundreds of dollars up to $125,000 depending on the type of possible error, the Fed said.

 Also on Wednesday, Goldman reported fourth-quarter profit of $5.60 per share, boosted by lower compensation combined with big revenue gains.
-[ID:nL1E9CG1FK] It shares were up 2.8 percent at $139.35 on Wednesday on the New York Stock Exchange.
+The bank’s shares were up 2.8 percent at $139.35 on the New York Stock Exchange.

 Regulators said last week the payouts will be based on whether a borrower falls into one of 11 categories.
 The categories include whether the person was eligible for protections under the Servicemembers Civil Relief Act, whether the borrower was not in default, or whether he or she was denied a loan modification.

-The Fed and the OCC are expected to reach similar agreements with other servicers that had been asked to conduct the reviews, including HSBC Holdings Inc, Ally Financial Inc, EverBank Financial Corp and OneWest Bank FSB.
+The Fed and the OCC are expected to reach similar agreements with other servicers that had been asked to conduct the reviews, including HSBC Holdings Inc (HSBA.L), Ally Financial Inc GKM.N, EverBank Financial Corp EVER.N and OneWest Bank FSB.

-Morgan Stanley said it was pleased to have settled the matter.
-A Goldman representative had no immediate comment.
+In separate statements, both Morgan Stanley and Goldman Sachs said they were pleased to have settled the matter.

 Eligible borrowers should be contacted by the end of March with payment details, the Fed said.